Live From EuropeSaturday, July 4

 Zwischen Friedrichshagen und Erkner: S-Bahn-Verkehr im Berliner Südosten wegen Blitzeinschlag unterbrochen Die S-Bahnlinie 3 fährt zurzeit nicht zwischen Berlin-Friedrichshagen und Erkner in Brandenburg.
 Grund ist ein Blitzeinschlag.
 Wann die Züge wieder rollen, ist noch unklar.

-tagesspiegel · about 3 hours ago
+tagesspiegel · 19 days ago